ivasku/VuforiaSamples/README.md

 If your APP crashes at launch, look at the log, but 99% you are missing a valid licence key.

+For more details refer to the readme.txt about Vuforia SDK.

 Have fun.